jywu20/Notes/Computer Science/Circuit/HDL.md

-If regarded as a programming language, Verilog is thoroughly event-driven, and in each event listener we have finite procedural programming (unbounded loops have to be implemented by event-driven features), while different event listeners run in parallel.
+If regarded as a programming language, Verilog is thoroughly event-driven, and in each event listener we have finite procedural programming (unbounded loops have to be implemented by event-driven features), while different event listeners run in parallel, and independent statements in one event listener also run in parallel.
 All variables are like tensors in a deep learning framework because of continuous assignment, and we have natural constraints forbidding assignment to non-terminal nodes in the computational graph.
 Event listeners and variables they share are organized into modules,